 • 1 July of the income year before the income year in which the application for review is made.

-Explanation: For FTB by instalment cases, full arrears are payable as long as the application for review is made before the end of the income year following the income year in which the notice of the original decision was given.
-Otherwise, arrears can only be paid back to the beginning of the previous income year.
+Explanation: For FTB by instalment cases, full arrears are payable if the application for review is made before the end of the income year following the income year in which the notice of the original decision was given (or an extended period as specified by the Secretary).
+Otherwise, arrears can only be paid back to the beginning of the income year prior to the income year in which the application for review is made.

 This limitation on the date of effect does not apply where the application for review is the result of:

-• the individual meeting the reconciliation conditions and applying for a review of their annual entitlement (i.e. asking for reconciliation to occur)
+• the individual meeting the reconciliation conditions and applying for a review of their annual entitlement (that is, asking for reconciliation to occur)

-• an assessment or review of taxable income by the ATO, provided the application for review is made within 13 weeks of when the individual received notification of the ATO decision and the individual had lodged their tax return before the end of the income year after the income year to which the review relates, or
+• an assessment or review of taxable income by the ATO, provided the application for review is made within 90 days of when the individual received notification of the ATO decision and the individual had lodged their tax return before the end of the lodgement year, or

 CCS & ACCS

-In relation to CCS and ACCS decisions the decision takes effect from the date of the previous decision, if that date is not earlier than the previous financial year, provided:
+In relation to CCS and ACCS decisions the decision takes effect from the date of the previous decision, if that date is not earlier than the beginning of the previous financial year, provided:

 • the outcome of the review is in their favour, and